neilsimon/nd009t-capstone/doc/Report.md

 1. Iterate with different numbers for K (different numbers of clusters).
 1. Evaluate final results.

 By comparing predicted return and therefore price of gold with the actual market price I determined how accurately the model predicts such and the associated level of risk.
-Additionally, based on these predictions I extrapolated an expected return of the model over a long period and compare such with the actual market return and with other naive trading strategies.
+Additionally, based on these predictions I extrapolated an expected return of the model over a long period and compare such with the actual market return (always buy/hold strategy) and with other naive trading strategies.

 ### Metrics